jagregory/abrash-zen-of-asm/src/chapter-14.md

 Even if the second look-up were slow, however, the two-table approach would still be preferable.
 You see, contiguous data arrays are required in order to use `repnz scasw`{.nasm}, and, as we learned a few chapters back, it's worth structuring your code so that repeated string instructions can be used whenever possible.

 Does it really make that much difference to structure the table so that `rep scasw`{.nasm} can be used?
 It surely does.
-[Listing 14-13](#listing-14-13), which uses a single look-up table containing both key codes and handler addresses, takes 969 us to run — nearly twice as long as [Listing 14-12](#listing-14-12).
+[Listing 14-13](#listing-14-13), which uses a single look-up table containing both key codes and handler addresses, takes 969 us to run—nearly twice as long as [Listing 14-12](#listing-14-12).

 Design your code to use repeated string instructions!